 The information contained herein has been prepared by Inseego Corp. (the "Company") in accordance with the rules of the Securities and Exchange Commission (the "SEC").
-The information at March 31, 2018 and the results of the Company's operations for the three months ended March 31, 2018 and 2017 are unaudited.
+The information at March 31, 2019 and the results of the Company's operations for the three months ended March 31, 2019 and 2018 are unaudited.
 The condensed consolidated financial statements reflect all adjustments, consisting of only normal recurring accruals, which are, in the opinion of management, necessary for a fair statement of the results of the interim periods presented.
-These condensed consolidated financial statements and notes hereto should be read in conjunction with the audited financial statements from which they were derived and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
+These unaudited condensed consolidated financial statements and notes hereto should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+The year-end condensed consolidated balance sheet data as of December 31, 2018 was derived from the Company's audited consolidated financial statements and may not include all disclosures required by accounting principles generally accepted in the United States.
 Certain prior period amounts were reclassified to conform to the current period presentation.
-These reclassifications did not affect total revenues, costs and expenses, net loss, assets, liabilities or stockholders' equity.
-Except as set forth below, the accounting policies used in preparing these unaudited condensed consolidated financial statements are the same as those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
+These reclassifications did not affect total revenues, costs and expenses, net loss, assets, liabilities or stockholders' deficit.
+Except as set forth below, the accounting policies used in preparing these unaudited condensed consolidated financial statements are the same as those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
 The results of operations for the interim periods presented are not necessarily indicative of results to be expected for any other interim period or for the year as a whole.